ammarsaf/ammarsaf/README.md

  ## 👋 Hi, I’m Ammar-Azman
 - 🤗 I am new in Data Science.
-- 😆 But, love coding with Python, and currently learning everything.
+- 😆 I do code in Python.
+- 🤖 Interested in machine learning.
 - 💞️ If there is any chance, I’m looking to collaborate with you.
 - 📫 You can reach me at: - muhammarsafuan@gmail.com